 Is Kaiser a good insurance company?

-Kaiser Permanente is one of the best-rated health insurance companies, earning top scores for its regular health insurance plans in areas such as customer satisfaction, preventive care and overall plan experience.
+Yes, Kaiser Permanente is a good health insurance company, earning top scores for its regular health insurance plans in areas such as customer satisfaction, preventive care and overall plan experience.

 Does Kaiser have HMO plans or PPO plans?

 Most Kaiser health insurance plans are HMO plans, meaning you'll generally have lower monthly costs, but your health coverage is limited to in-network doctors and facilities.
 Some PPO plans may be available, but these are generally not as well-rated as Kaiser's HMO plans.